 The selector on the related dashboard can be used to select an option:

 How It Works

 - Periodically describes all the objects and schema in your org and adds them to the Auto Backup system.

 - Starts periodic jobs that pick an object and back up everything new or changed since the last backup.

+The dashboard also contains a list of objects being backed up.
 Objects can have the following statuses:

 waiting: object is caught up and waiting for new data